 Who can I notarize for?

-You can notarize for everyone, excluding yourself.
+You may notarize for everyone, excluding yourself.
 You cannot notarize your own signature, nor can you notarize documents you are named in or would benefit from.
-Georgia law doesn't specifically prohibit notarizing for a spouse or relative or for a spouse's business.
-If you perform notarizations as part of your employment, your employer may limit the notarizations you perform during your work hours.

 How much can Georgia Notaries charge for their services?

-Georgia sets the maximum fee Notaries can charge at $2 per notarial act.
-An additional fee for travel may be charged.
 If you charge any fees, you must inform signers in advance.
 A fee schedule written in English must be prominently displayed in your place of work if you advertise your services.

 What happens if I move or change my name?

-Any changes to your address, phone number or name must be reported to the appointing superior court clerk within 30 days of the change.
-Complete the Notary Public Contact Information Change Form and submit it to the appointing superior court clerk with a copy to the Georgia Superior Court Clerks' Cooperative Authority.
+- Address/Phone Number Changes: Complete the Notary Public Contact Information Change Form and submit it to the appointing superior court clerk with a copy to the Georgia Superior Court Clerks' Cooperative Authority.

 If you move to a different county, you may use your current commission and stamp until the end of your term.
-When you renew, you must use your new address on your commission and order a new seal.

-The process to renew your Georgia Notary Public commission is the same as applying for a new Notary commission.
-You can submit a renewal application no more than 30 days prior to your commission expiration date.
+You may submit a renewal application no more than 30 days prior to your commission expiration date.
 You may want to buy a new Notary seal to reflect your updated commission expiration date.
 You may also choose to get a new record book (journal) if your old one is full.

 What do I need to know about remote online notarization in Georgia?